Understanding Fatty Liver Disease

 • Losing weight

-• Keeping a reasonable control on your blood pressure, blood sugar and cholesterol levels by follwing your doctor’s advice and taking medicines on time
+• Keeping reasonable control of your blood pressure, blood sugar, and cholesterol levels by following your doctor’s advice and taking medicines on time

 • Making healthy changes to your diet – eating healthy, low-processed meals and cutting out added sugars and unhealthy fats

-• Avoiding unnecessary supplements and medications which can damage your liver
+• Avoiding unnecessary supplements and medications that can damage your liver

 Can fatty liver disease be prevented?

-You can certainly reduce your risk for fatty liver disease by –
+You can certainly reduce the risk of fatty liver disease by:

 • Exercising regularly